starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 compression-algorithm = zstd
 ```

+**Swap file only**
 If you prefer not to use zram, a swap file will need to be [configured](https://wiki.archlinux.org/title/Swap#Swap_file).
 Btrfs users please follow the [Btrfs instructions](https://wiki.archlinux.org/title/Btrfs#Swap_file).
-We recommend configuring at least a combined 40GB RAM + swap:
+We recommend configuring at least a combined 40GB RAM + swap, though more may be needed depending on your system memory usage.
-- For 16GB RAM: At least 24GB swap
+- For 16GB RAM: At least 24GB swap.
-- For 32GB RAM: At least 8GB swap
+- For 32GB RAM: At least 8GB swap.
+- For 64GB RAM: Any size swap file.

 {: .important }
 >